On the classification of Inoue surfaces: Introduction

-For the first type of surfaces our final result (see Theorem \ref{Class-Type-I-similitude}, Remark \ref{Class-Type-I-similitude-rem}) shows that biholomorphism classes of first type Inoue surfaces correspond bijectively to pairs $(\Mg,\beta)$ consisting of a $\GL(3,\Z)$-similarity class of $\SL(3,\Z)$-matrices of the considered type and a non-real eigenvalue $\beta\in\Spec(\Mg)\setminus\R$.
-Therefore to any similarity class $\Mg$ of such matrices correspond {\it two} biholomorphism types of type 1 Inoue surfaces.
-This shows that {\it giving $M$ does not even specify a biholomorphism type of Inoue surfaces}.
+A concrete consequence of our classification result: for any type I Inoue surface $S$ we have $S\not\simeq\bar S$ (see Corollary \ref{S-non-isom-barS}), in particular $S$ does not admit any Real structure.
+This should be compared to the classification results for Real structures on other classes of non-Kählerian surfaces \cite{Fr}, \cite{Kh}.

 Note that, by a renowned Theorem of Latimer and MacDuffee (see \cite{LMD}, \cite{Ta}), for any degree $n$ polynomial $\chi\in\Z[X]$ which in irreducible in $\Q[X]$, the set of $\GL(n,\Z)$-similarity classes of matrices with integer coefficients and characteristic polynomial $\chi$ correspond bijectively to the set of ideal classes of the order $\Z[\alpha]$, where $\alpha$ is a root of $\chi$.
 Therefore, by a fundamental theorem in Number Theory \cite[Theorem 3, p.
-128]{BoSh}, this set is finite\footnote{This finiteness theorem is usually stated for a maximal order, i.e. for the ring of integers $O_K$ of an algebraic number field $K$.
-In general the order $\Z[\alpha]$ is not maximal (see Example \ref{Louboutin}). }.
+128]{BoSh}, this set is finite\footnote{This finiteness theorem is usually stated for a maximal order, i.e. for the ring of integers $O_K$ of an algebraic number field $K$. }.

 Therefore, for any polynomial $X^3-\theta_2 X^2+\theta_1X-1\in\Z[X]$ with a root $\alpha\in ]1,+\infty[$ and two non-real roots, we have finitely many biholomorphism classes of type I Inoue surfaces, namely two biholomorphism classes for any equivalence class of ideals of the order $\Z[\alpha]$.
+We give an explicit example in which the order $\Z[\alpha]$ is not maximal (see Example \ref{Louboutin}).

-For surfaces of the second type, the situation is even more complicated: the ``traditional" notation for a type II Inoue surface is $S_{N,p,q,r,t}^+$, where $N\in\SL(2,\Z)$ has $\Spec(N)\subset (0,+\infty)\setminus\{1\}$ and $(p,q,r,t)\in\Z\times\Z\times\Z^*\times\C$.
+For surfaces of the second type, the situation is even more complicated: the ``traditional'' notation for a type II Inoue surface is $S_{N,p,q,r,t}^+$, where $N\in\SL(2,\Z)$ has $\Spec(N)\subset (0,+\infty)\setminus\{1\}$ and $(p,q,r,t)\in\Z\times\Z\times\Z^*\times\C$.
 This notation suggests that any 5-tuple $(N,p,q,r,t)$ as above yields a well defined surface denoted $S_{N,p,q,r,t}^+$.
 This again is not true; the construction also needs a pair $(a,b)\in\R^2\times\R^2$, where $a$ is an eigenvector for the eigenvalue $\alpha\in\Spec(N)\cap]1,+\infty[$ and $b$ is an eigenvector for $\alpha^{-1}$.